-Recognised persons are individuals accredited by MPI to carry out specific functions and activities on behalf of a recognised agency under the Animal Products Act (APA) 1999.
+Recognised persons are individuals recognised by MPI to carry out specific functions and activities on behalf of a recognised agency under the Animal Products Act (APA) 1999 or Food Act 2014.

 - Refer to Laboratory Approval Scheme (LAS) in the menu on the left for information on approved laboratories and laboratory signatories.

 - Find out more about becoming a verifier under the Food Act 2014.

 Recognised persons may be accredited to perform the following functions and activities within their area of specialisation.

 An evaluator is a person recognised under section 103 of the APA to perform an independent external assessment of the validity of a Risk Management Programme (RMP), or recognised under sections 139-141 of the Food Act 2014 to perform an independent external assessment of the validity of a Food Control Plan (FCP).
 Once an RMP or FCP is recognised as being valid, it can be recommended for registration.
 Evaluation is necessary for most RMPs or FCPs unless the RMP or FCP is based on a template, model or Code of Practice (COP) approved under Section 12(3A) of the APA or sections 139 or 140 of the Food Act 2014.

 Competency requirements and recognition process for a person to become a recognised RMP evaluator involved in evaluating RMPs.

 A verifier is a person recognised under section 103 of the APA or sections 139-141 of the Food Act to verify operations under an RMP, FCP, Regulated Control Scheme (RCS), national programme, standards and specifications or import or export requirements.
 Verifiers are also sometimes referred to as auditors.